-In most cases, a single-family home is what you would imagine it to be—a freestanding home set alone on its own piece of property.
+In most cases, a single-family home is exactly what you’d expect it to be: a freestanding home on its own plot of land.

-A single-family home is an independent residential structure that sits on its own land and is designed to be used as a single dwelling unit, having just one kitchen, unshared walls and unshared utilities.
+A single-family home is an independent residential structure that sits on its own land and is designed to be used as a single dwelling unit, with its own kitchen, walls, and utilities.

-Or, you may want to consider a broader definition: According to the U.S. Census Bureau, a single-family house is one that may be fully detached, semi-detached, a row house or a townhome.
-However, for a dwelling that’s attached to other homes to be considered a single-family home, it “must be separated from the adjacent unit by a ground-to-roof wall,” they note.
-Also, units that are attached in some way to another must not share heating or air-conditioning systems or utilities, nor have units located above or below.
+Alternatively, you might want to think about a broader definition: A single-family house, according to the US Census Bureau, can be fully detached, semi-detached, a row house, or a townhome.
+They do note, however, that a dwelling attached to other homes must be separated from the adjacent unit by a ground-to-roof wall in order to be considered a single-family home.
+Additionally, units that are connected in some way must not share heating, air-conditioning, or utility systems, nor must they have units above or below.

 What’s the difference between a single-family home and a multi-family home?

 You may be wondering if a single property that hosts multiple units can be considered a single-family home.
 An example might be a brick structure on a single lot that has a regular residence and two small apartments upstairs.

 A single-family home cannot have multiple units because it doesn’t meet the characteristics of housing set by U.S. government agencies.
 A single-family home could never include multiple units because they would share interior walls and potentially have their own kitchens and utilities.

 Pros and cons of living in a single-family home